FACG2/BayMax/README.md

 * ## HOW it all started?
-      **1. Clients stories **
+      **1. Clients stories.**
   [Users stories](https://github.com/gazaskygeeks/bootcamp/blob/master/coursebook/week1/project.md) tell us what needs to be       included in the website and what features/requirements we need to focus on.
 In the case of this project:
       * Headline about the team with concise description.
       * Navigation link to sections; About us, Services, Team and Contact us.
       * Form with Name, email address and Message of the inquirer.